Freddd13/PyBiliBackup/README.md

 ### Use Github Action
 > If you use onedrive API, [a onedrive with API](#About-Onedrive) is required to save your backup data.
-> If you use rclone, you need to copy the content rclone.conf into the according secrect).
+> If you use rclone, you need to copy the content rclone.conf into the according secrect.

 1. Fork the repo
 2. Use your own information to set the needed secrets in your repo(Repo Settings -- Secrets and variables -- Actions -- Secrets).
 You need an email with SMTP host, port, account and app password.
 Check out [User config](#User-config) for the full config we need.